zang09/open_manipulator_6dof_application/README.md

 - [Video for OpenManipulator SARA]()

-# How to use this application like video above?

 ## [1.
 Install ROS Packages](#install-ros-packages)
 Install dependent packages for OpenManipulator SARA.
 Run the following command in a terminal window.